What Is the MIND Diet?

 Lunch

-- Salads with beans, nuts, and leafy greens
+- Big salad with beans, nuts, and leafy greens

 - Leftovers from dinner